 Signal Quality Data Entry Access Security

-The user shall be permitted entry into this mode only after checking credentials.
+The system shall be secure as to prevent unauthorized users from entry.

 We'll need to refine this after discussion with the web page administrator.

-Credentials -- Call Sign Association
+Signal Quality Data Entry Access Security -- Administrative control

-Credentials shall exist only if an associated Call Sign has been added by the Administrator.
-Refer to OHDEN Static Station Data.
+OHDEN Static Station DataThe Administrator shall have control of access to Signal Quality Data Entry.

 This provides for a secure system where only those authorized by the Administrator can enter Signal Quality values.
 This allows anyone to view the signal quality map but be placed on that map under the control of the Administrator.